MareoRaft/card-game/README.md

 	│   └── validate.py  -->  error messages and input validation
 	└── main.py  -->  kicks off the entire program

-There is also a `data` folder that stores images and their corresponding generated ascii image strings.
+There is also a `data` folder that stores images and their corresponding generated "ascii image strings".
 The scripts `crop.py` and `html_to_pystring.py` automate part of the image generation.
-The generate ascii image strings are checked into the repository, so there is no need to rebuild them, but feel free to look at the scripts if you so please.
+The generated strings are checked into the repository (`data/strings/image_strings.py`), so there is no need to rebuild them, but feel free to look at the scripts if you so please.